wpilibsuite/frc-docs/source/docs/hardware/sensors/sensor-overview-hardware.rst

 Additionally, sensors can be extremely important for robot safety - many robot mechanisms are capable of breaking themselves if used incorrectly.
 Sensors provide a safeguard against this, allowing robots to, for example, disable a motor if a mechanism is against a hard-stop.

-Types of sensors
+Types of Sensors
 ----------------

 Sensors used in FRC can be generally categorized in two different ways: by function, and by communication protocol.
 The former categorization is relevant for robot design; the latter for wiring and programming.

-Sensors by function
+Sensors by Function
 ^^^^^^^^^^^^^^^^^^^

 Sensors can provide feedback on a variety of different aspects of the robot's state.
 Sensor functions common to FRC include:

 - :doc:`Proximity switches <proximity-switches>`

-    * Mechanical proximity switches ("limit switches")
+    * :ref:`Mechanical proximity switches ("limit switches") <proximity-switches:Mechanical Proximity Switches ("limit switches")>`
-    * Magnetic proximity switches
+    * :ref:`Magnetic proximity switches <proximity-switches:Magnetic Proximity Switches>`
-    * Inductive proximity switches
+    * :ref:`Inductive proximity switches <proximity-switches:Inductive Proximity Switches>`
-    * Photoelectric proximity switches
+    * :ref:`Photoelectric proximity switches <proximity-switches:Photoelectric Proximity Switches>`

 - Distance sensors